ChaseSmith67/blackjack_spa/README.md

 This application is a simple web app intended to teach the user basic blackjack strategy.
 It was built for a Software Engineering course as my final project for the term.
+The application is built with Node.JS, React.JS, and React-Bootstrap.

 ## Installation